 The health industry is robust amongst Rice alumni and in the Houston community.
 Within walking distance of the Texas Medical Center, Rice students are perfectly positioned to explore a career in health.
 Though there are many fields within this industry that Rice students can pursue, we will focus on the larger buckets: public health careers, medical careers, and careers in wellness.
 Please note that all of these professions will most likely require a secondary degree.

 It is important to note that we do not address companies or organizations that are health focused.
 Because of this, we did not include information on hospitals, insurance companies, think tanks, and public health driven nonprofits.
-You can learn more about careers in health by exploring the jobs page in Handshake.
+You can learn more about careers in health by exploring the Jobs and Internships page in 12twenty.
 If there is an area that we missed or if you have any questions, please contact us at email@example.com and we would be happy to answer your questions.

 People who are passionate about public health want to educate and improve the health and lifestyles of individuals and societies.
 There are many disciplines within public health and so many different careers you can pursue.
 Many individuals interested in public health work to improve community health, work in the government, work for private healthcare, non-profits, or in a research capacity.

 Epidemiologist: epidemiologists study the cause, spread, and control of diseases and injuries within an affected group of people and the overall population.
 There are two main types of epidemiologists: research epidemiologists and applied epidemiologists.
 Research epidemiologists, like their name suggests, conduct research and work at universities or in federal programs (like the CDC).
 Applied epidemiologists often work with the state and local government, educating their community about public health issues.
 Careers in epidemiology require a Masters or PhD, so we encourage students to do plenty of research on their career interests and graduate programs.